 We are again pleased to present you with this year's Annual Drinking Water Quality Report.
-This report is designed to inform you about the quality of the water and services that we deliver to you every day.
-Our main and constant goal is to provide you with a safe and dependable supply of drinking water.
-During 2016, we finished up plans to recoat the water tower.
-This project will be completed in the spring of 2017.
-We also secured one additional lease agreement with AT&T to rent space on our water tower to place their antennas on it.
-Funds that we have raised from the leases on the water tower have been placed in a reserve account to maintain the water tower.
-Because of this, we are able to pay in full the cost of the tower recoating project with the rental fees generated.
+This report is designed to inform you about the quality of the water and services that we deliver to you each and every day.
+In 2017, we completed the recoating of the water tower.
+We were able to pay for this project with rental revenue received from leasing space on the water tower cell phone and internet carriers.
 We are pleased to announce that this report will show that our drinking water is safe and meets both federal and state requirements.

-If you would like to know more about the information contained in this report, please contact Charles A Fochs at (920) 853-3556.
-The Village Board meets the 2nd Tuesday of each month at 7 p.m. at the village hall located at 26 N. 6th St. These meetings are always open to the public to allow you to stay abreast of the activities being undertaken by the water utility and allows for your input on the decisions being made.
+If you would like to know more about the information contained in this report, please contact Charles A. Fochs at (920) 853-3556.
+The Village Board meets the 2nd Tuesday of every month at the Village Hall located at 26 N. 6th St. These meetings are open to the public and allow you to keep abreast of the activities being undertaken by the water utility and allows for your input on the decisions being made.